Let's Connect Summit

 • When and where is the Let's Connect summit being held?

-The summit will be held at Callaway Resort and Gardens.
+The summit will be held at the Savannah Convention Center.

 • How do I register or reserve my ticket?

-You will find information on the schedule, hosts, and fellow attendees.
+You will find information on the schedule, hosts, and fellow attendees at https://letsconnectga.org/summit/.
 More details will be added to the schedule as we approach the start of the Summit.

 • Where is the conference agenda?
 Who will be speaking?

-The two-day summit will feature a variety of keynote addresses and breakout sessions on topics related to suicide prevention and service member and veteran health, as well as activities for youth attendees.
+The multi-day summit will feature a variety of keynote addresses and breakout sessions on topics related to suicide prevention and service member and veteran health, as well as activities for youth attendees.

 • Who are the hosts of the Let's Connect Summit?